JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/attack-surface-management/graph-cycognito.md

-# CyCognito Integration with JupiterOne
+# CyCognito

 ## CyCognito + JupiterOne Integration Benefits

-*   Visualize CyCognito ip, domain, certificate, web app, ip range assets and CyCognito issues in the JupiterOne graph.
+- Visualize CyCognito ip, domain, certificate, web app, ip range assets and CyCognito issues in the JupiterOne graph.
-*   Monitor changes to CyCognito assets and issues using JupiterOne alerts.
+- Monitor changes to CyCognito assets and issues using JupiterOne alerts.

 ## How it Works

-*   JupiterOne periodically fetches assets and issues from CyCognito to update the graph.
+- JupiterOne periodically fetches assets and issues from CyCognito to update the graph.
-*   Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
+- Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
-*   Configure alerts to take action when JupiterOne graph changes, or leverage existing alerts.
+- Configure alerts to take action when JupiterOne graph changes, or leverage existing alerts.

 ## Requirements

-*   JupiterOne requires a Access Token.
+- JupiterOne requires a Access Token.
 You can request this from the admin if you already have an account.
-*   You must have permission in JupiterOne to install new integrations.
+- You must have permission in JupiterOne to install new integrations.

 ## Support